 The Book: Blended Learning in Action

 The best selling book, Blended Learning in Action, was written by two of LINC’s founders, Tiffany Wycoff and Jason Green, along with company advisor, Catlin Tucker.
 We invite you to read more about blended learning and its impact on students, teachers, schools, and districts.
 We think you’ll find a compelling argument for getting started on this work, along with resources and tools for taking action.
-Blended Learning in Action is available from Corwin Press.
+Blended Learning in Action is available from Amazon or Corwin Press.

 What is Blended Learning?